 The sector grew not only in sales and dollar exports but also in terms of new jobs.
-See how was the Argentina’s software industry performance during 2016.
+See how the Argentina’s software industry performance during 2016 was.

 The software industry in Argentina was one of the fastest to grow in 2016, confirmed recently by the Chamber of Business for Software and Information Services of Argentina (Cessi by its acronym in Spanish).